Majorca Weather October Averages, Spain

 Flamenco Hotel in Cala Millor is another popular choice for families and couples looking for accommodation in Majorca.
-This four-star hotel offers comfortable rooms and a great selection of services and amenities, including buffet restaurant, swimming pools, spa, Jacuzzi, car hire and free WiFi.
+This four-star hotel offers comfortable rooms and a great selection of services and amenities, including a buffet restaurant, swimming pools, spa, Jacuzzi, car hire, and free WiFi.

 Iberostar Alcudia Park

 Iberostar Alcudia Park in Playa de Muro is ideal for families and couples looking for an all-inclusive getaway.
-Accommodation comes in the form of studios and apartments and there is a great selection of amenities and services for everyone to enjoy, including swimming pools, kids' clubs, playground, spa, WiFi, bars and restaurants.
+The accommodation comes in the form of studios and apartments and there is a great selection of amenities and services for everyone to enjoy, including swimming pools, kids' clubs, playground, spa, WiFi, bars, and restaurants.

 Hipotels Marfil Playa

 Hipotels Marfil Playa is one of the most popular hotels in Sa Coma.
-Here accommodation comes in the form of 162 double rooms, all of which have terrace, bathroom, air conditioning, and flat screen TV.
-There are many facilities onsite, such as an all-inclusive option, buffet restaurant, sun terrace, swimming pool, sauna, gym, tennis and squash courts, entertainment, kids' club and free WiFi.
+Here accommodation comes in the form of 162 double rooms, all of which have a terrace, bathroom, air conditioning, and flat-screen TV.
+There are many facilities on site, such as an all-inclusive option, buffet restaurant, sun terrace, swimming pool, sauna, gym, tennis and squash courts, entertainment, kids' club, and free WiFi.